Disaster Response Teams providing help

 DRT training in El Salvador

 Speedball: our innovative packaging solution for disaster relief

 The Speedball is our packaging solution for aid supplies that need to be transported to people in regions made inaccessible due to disaster.
 One example would be supplies that have to be dropped from an airplane.
 Our local airport staff use these extremely durable, waterproof DHL courier bags to pack aid supplies that are meant for this type of transport.
 Conventional transport packaging such as boxes often are not robust or waterproof enough to withstand being dropped from an airplane.
 The Speedball can hold up to 25 kilograms of relief supplies.

 Memoranda of Understanding

 We currently have bilateral memoranda of understanding with 11 countries in disaster prone regions.
 With such agreements in place, future DRT deployments can be executed without bureaucratic delays.
 As stipulated in the memorandum of understanding, the governments can also contact us directly to request the services of our DRTs.
-No new memoranda of understanding were signed in the 2012.
+In 2014, no new memoranda of understanding were signed.